-Because $n_1$ is the end point of $I$, the edge ${\rm D}_{n_1}{\rm E}_{n_1}$ of the octahedron on $n_1$ in Figure \ref{pic9}(a) is collapsed to a point ${\rm D}_{n_1}={\rm E}_{n_1}$ and it become two tetrahedra as in Figure \ref{pic20}.
-(If one more horizontal edge is collapsed here, the result becomes one tetrahedron.
-This is the cases of equations (\ref{eq15}) and (\ref{eq16}).)
+Because $n_1$ is the endpoint of $I$, the edge ${\rm D}_{n_1}{\rm E}_{n_1}$ of the octahedron on $n_1$ in Figure \ref{pic9}(a) is collapsed to a point ${\rm D}_{n_1}={\rm E}_{n_1}$ and becomes two tetrahedra as in Figure \ref{pic20} (if one more horizontal edge is collapsed here, the result becomes one tetrahedron.
+This is the cases of equations (\ref{eq15}) and (\ref{eq16})).

-The part of the cusp diagrams of each cases are in Figure \ref{pic16}.
-(See Figure \ref{label} and Figure \ref{pic9} for the assigning rule of the shape parameters.)
+The part of the cusp diagrams for each case are in Figure \ref{pic16} (see Figure \ref{label} and Figure \ref{pic9} for the assigning rule of the shape parameters).

 In the case of Figure \ref{pic15}(a), the product of shape parameters assigned to the edges ${\rm C}_{n_1}{\rm D}_{n_1}={\rm D}_{n_1}{\rm A}_{n_1}$ of Figure \ref{pic20} is $\left(\frac{w_m}{w_j}\right)''\left(\frac{w_j}{w_l}\right)'$.
 These edges are identified to ${\rm C}_{n_2}{\rm F}_{n_2}$, and $\frac{w_l}{w_m}$ is assigned to this edge.
 This explains that (\ref{eq14}) is the product of shape parameters assigned to the edges ${\rm C}_{n_1}{\rm D}_{n_1}={\rm D}_{n_1}{\rm A}_{n_1}={\rm C}_{n_2}{\rm F}_{n_2}$.